-Winnie Harlow Appears To Go Fully Nude In Barely There Bikini As She Strikes A Sensual Snap On A Boat
+Winnie Harlow Appears To Go Fully Nude In Barely-There Bikini As She Strikes A Sensual Snap On A Boat

 “Wow!
 Love this shot!!!
 What a goddess,” yet another fan chimed in.

-Winnie became the first model with vitiligo to walk in the Victoria’s Secret Fashion Show, which is a skin condition characterized by loss of skin color in blotches.
+Winnie became the first model with vitiligo to walk in the Victoria’s Secret Fashion Show, which is a skin condition characterized by loss of pigment.
 Many of the model’s followers comment on her photos about how much they love her skin and admire her for embracing who she is.
-However, every once in a while an internet troll decides to leave a negative message for the model.
+However, every once in a while, an internet troll decides to leave a negative message for the model.

 One such case took place at the end of last year after Winnie posted a topless photo of herself wearing just a shiny blue skirt, according to Health.
 As she poses with one arm crossed over her chest, the white skin of her torso can clearly be seen contrasting with the darker skin of her shoulders and arms.

-In response to the photo, an Instagram user commented, “Who’s the designer of the shirt?”
+In response to the photo, an Instagram user had this question.

 Winnie’s cheeky response was simply, “god..?”